Baluthegoat/Baluthegoat.github.io/_posts/2024-06-20-SWS101_CTF-JOURNAL8.md

 RAX consists of all 8 bytes which would be bytes 0-7.
 EAX consists of bytes 4-7, AX consists of bytes 6-7, AH consists of only byte 6, and AL consists of only byte 7 (the final byte).

 What is the difference between the "E" and "R" prefixes?
-Besides one being a 64-bit register and the other 32 bits, the **"E" stands for extended**.
-The **"R" stands for register**.
+Besides one being a 64-bit register and the other 32 bits, the "E" stands for extended.
+The "R" stands for register.

 # Different data types

-- **Floating Point Values** - Floats and Doubles.
+- Floating Point Values - Floats and Doubles.

-- **Integer Values** - Integers, Booleans, Chars, Pointers, etc.
+- Integer Values - Integers, Booleans, Chars, Pointers, etc.

 Floating-point values are represented differently than integers.
 Because of this, floating-point values have special registers.
 These registers include YMM0 to YMM15(64-bit) and XMM0 to XMM15 (32-bit).
 The XMM registers are the lower half of the YMM registers, similar to how EAX is the lower 32 bits of RAX.